 During the tourist season, generally May-October, the weather is usually sunny with temperatures rising to their peak in August.
 You can find out more details of average hours of sunshine, average amounts of rainfall, and average daily temperatures here

-Direct international flights to the island start from late April until the end of October.
+Direct international flights to the island start from April until the end of October/early November.
 High season occurs from mid-July to the end of August, during this period the island is very busy and beaches, tavernas and other places get very crowded.
-I would suggest coming before, or after high season to make the most of the island, it's more relaxed and peaceful, and sometimes you can beach to youself!
+I would suggest coming before, or after high season to make the most of the island, it's more relaxed and peaceful, and sometimes you can have beach to youself!

-There are limited options for public transport on the island, the bus network routes and timetables are available at KTEL online.
+There are regular bus routes island wide provided by KTEL, and their prices are very reasonable.
+With some planning you can tour most of the island by bus, check out their website here.
 To get the most out of your visit I strongly recommend hiring a car, although you can find cycle hire, land and sea taxi services, and other options here

 Kefalonia is a mountainous island, so there are some high coastal roads, however the main roads are usually in good condition and the road system is easy to follow as signs are in Greek and English.
 Extra care should be taken if it has rained, also you have to keep a look out for the lazy goats sunbathing on the asphalt!
 Parking is usually easy and free, but as the season reaches it's peak it is sometimes difficult to find spaces near to busy areas and beaches.